 Smaller is better

-The Echo Dot is like the rotating portion of the full-sized Echo has been sawn off.
-It's about the size of an ice hockey puck.
+The Echo Dot kind of looks like an ice hockey puck.
 I think.
-I can't say I've ever actually seen an ice hockey puck in real life, but everyone says it is, so I'm going to go with it.
+I can't say I've ever actually seen an ice hockey puck in real life, but everyone says that was the look, so I'm going to go with it.

 Use the 3.5mm output or – slightly more fiddly – Bluetooth to plug in a decent speaker, however, and the Dot instantly becomes "Echo But With Better Sound Quality".
 As such, it's able to be used anywhere in the house (so long as you have a spare speaker to plug it into handy), while Echo's natural home remains the kitchenette.

-When you consider that this Echo But With Better Sound Quality will cost you just 50 quid, it becomes a must buy.
+When you consider that this Echo But With Better Sound Quality deal will cost you just £50/$50 as long as you already have a second speaker going on, it becomes a must buy.
 Or if not a must buy, at least a "you might as well buy".

 Music Unlimited: Echo's killer app

 The sheer affordability of Echo Dot (assuming you already own a speaker which, if you're reading T3, surely you do) makes it easy to overlook the fact that, other than playing music and serving as a kitchen timer and to-do list maker, Alexa doesn't excel at a hell of a lot, so far.

 However, the Amazon Music Unlimited streaming app (or 'Skill' to use the official Echo terminology) is undeniably fantastic.